THE WORLD’S BIGGEST ‘OPEN AIR’ FOOTBALL MUSEUM IS NOW OPEN

 This discovery completes ‘Football’s Square Mile’, and is the World’s most important football heritage site.
 Our ‘Open Air’ Museum stretches across Glasgow from Glasgow City in the North, Cathcart in the South, and runs West to East across Queens Park, Crosshill and Mount Florida.
 Our Square Mile encompasses the most important footballing sites in the World, and is the ‘cradle’ of the modern game.

-Watch this short film (73 seconds) to find out more:
+Watch the original launch film (73 seconds) to find out more:

 Facts You Need To Know